philip-hughes/third-milestone-project/README.md

 ## UX

-The purpose of this site is to enable a clinic administrator to schedule or remove an appointment for the selected doctor, and to allow the doctor to view those same appointments.
+The purpose of this site is to enable a clinic admin to schedule or remove an appointment for the selected doctor, and to allow the doctor to view those same appointments.

 At the beginning of the project I listed the features that were a must for the site, and features that were nice to have.
 The core features